David Harvey: 1980s consolidation of Marxist geography and materialist critique of postmodernism

 Harvey returned to Johns Hopkins from Oxford in 1993, but spent increasing time elsewhere as a speaker and visitor, notably as a Miliband Fellow at the London School of Economics in the late 1990s.
 In 1996, he delivered the Ellen Churchill Semple lecture at the Department of Geography, University of Kentucky.
-He moved to the City University of New York in 2001 as a Distinguished Professor, now residing in its Department of Anthropology.
+He moved to the City University of New York in 2001 as a distinguished professor, now residing in its Department of Anthropology.
 He has spent most of his academic career in Anglo-America, with brief sojourns in France and a range of foreign visiting appointments (currently as acting Advisory Professor at Tongji University in Shanghai).
 He has supervised many PhD students.
 Several of these, such as Neil Smith, Richard Walker, Erik Swyngedouw, Michael Johns, Maarten Hajer, Patrick Bond, Melissa Wright, and Greg Ruiters now hold or held important academic positions themselves..
-In 2013 Harvey was asked by the Republic of Ecuador to help set up the National Strategic Center for the Right to the Territory (CENEDET), which he directed with the urbanist Miguel Robles-Durán until its alleged forced closure in 2017.
+In 2013 Harvey was asked by the Republic of Ecuador to help set up the National Strategic Center for the Right to the Territory (CENEDET), which he directed with the urbanist Miguel Robles-Durán until its allegedly forced closure in 2017.

 Critical response to Harvey's work has been sustained.
 In the early years, there was competition between Harvey and proponents of quantitative and non-politicized geography, notably Brian Berry.
 A recent critical appraisal (Castree & Gregory, 2006) explores some critiques of Harvey in detail.